|

 Photo © 2010 Peter Coleborn

-Jenni Hill, Peter Crowther, Jon Weir and Steve Jones on the "How to Get Published" panel
+Jenni Hill, Peter Crowther, Jon Weir and Stephen Jones on the "How to Get Published" panel

 |